-Students may have the opportunity to audition for productions and/ or participate in Theatre Arts tournaments.
-These events will require additional preparation and involvement after school, and on Saturdays.
+Students may have the opportunity to audition for productions theatrical and/or competitions.
+These optional events may require additional preparation and involvement after school, and on Saturdays.

-Beginning Theatre Arts, Grades 7 and 8 (1 semester or full year)
+Beginning Theatre Arts, Grades 7 and 8

+(1 semester full year)

 This beginning course covers the fundamentals of acting and theatrical production.
 Classroom activities include mime / pantomime, improvisation, characterization, technical theatre (including: scenery, lighting, sound, costuming, hair / makeup), and play production.
 Emphasis will be placed on a variety of in-class performances and individual / group presentations.